hashicorp/consul/website/source/docs/guides/forwarding.html.markdown

 resolves the `.consul` TDL, it is especially important to use the `recursors` option if you wish the `iptables` setup to resolve for other domains.
 The recursors should not include the localhost as the redirects would just intercept the requests.
-The iptables method is suited for situations where an external DNS service is already running in your infrastructure is used as the recursor or if you want to use an existing DNS server as your query endpoint and forward requests for the consul domain to the consul server.
+The iptables method is suited for situations where an external DNS service is already running in your infrastructure and is used as the recursor or if you want to use an existing DNS server as your query endpoint and forward requests for the consul domain to the consul server.
 In both of those cases you may want to query the consul server but not need the overhead of a separate service on the consul host.